Vincent Hron

 LANDSCAPES

 These painting owe much to the philosophical notion of the sublime and to various Romantic landscape traditions such as the Hudson River School.
-In contemporary context however, the immenseness represented by a foreboding sky reflects more on the long-term impacts of climate change.
+In contemporary context however, the immensity represented by the sky sky reflects more on the need to.

 CLOUDS

-This body of work grew from my study of the elaborate fractal patterns in the cloud paintings.
-In my abstractions, I sought to create the same sort of complexity.
-I have made hundreds of these drawings starting each with a line scribbled line as spontaneously as possible followed by a search for compelling shapes.
+This work grew from my study of clouds seeking to create the same sort of complexity.
+I have made hundreds of these drawings starting each with a line scribbled line as spontaneous as possible followed by a search for compelling shapes.
 It is a process of trial and error with each choice impacting the next.
-This work continues to evolve, and the process has been incorporated into some of my recent paintings.

 INTERIORS